landolphia/Butter/README.md

 v0.2.2[HOTFIX]
 - waits for user to press enter after running the script to close the browser window
 - credentials obfuscated
-- fixed type in payload, leading to duplicate page/name entr v0.2
+- fixed typo in payload, leading to duplicate page/name entr v0.2
 - date and pets
 - multiple floorplans